callahanchris/callahanchris.github.io/source/_posts/2014-07-10-lessons-from-refactoring-tic-tac-toe.markdown

 end
 ```

-The `Blocker` class has access to all of the methods of the `Winner` class.
-I realized that `Blocker` is essentially solving the same puzzle as `Winner`, but just using a different piece.
-Instead of solving for *computer* wins, it is solving for *human* wins.
+The `Blocker` class has access to all of the methods of the `Winner` class. `Blocker` is essentially solving the same puzzle as `Winner`, but instead of solving for *computer* wins, it is solving for *human* wins.
 Therefore, all I really needed to change was the `potential_wins` method, plugging in `opponent` (indicating the human's "X" or "O" piece).
 This overwrote `Winner`'s implementation of this method:

 ```ruby
 def potential_wins